What Is The Best Way To Define Ego? Sigmund Freud, Psychoanalytic Theory, And Others

 Borderline personality disorder

 Some individuals with BPD may have an unstable sense of self and struggle with feelings of abandonment and low self-esteem.
 A weakened or underdeveloped ego may lead to difficulty controlling emotions and thoughts and forming safe relationships with others.
-People with BPD may have difficulty separating their thoughts and feelings from those of others, and their relationships and environment can influence their sense of identity.
+People with BPD may have difficulty separating their thoughts and feelings from those of others, and their relationships and environment can be influential to their sense of identity.

 Paranoid personality disorder

-The ego in individuals with Paranoid Personality Disorder may be weak and poorly differentiated from the unconscious, potentially causing a lack of stability in their sense of self.
-This may result in a preoccupation with control and a heightened sensitivity to perceived threats, sometimes leading to paranoid tendencies.
+The ego in individuals with Paranoid Personality Disorder may be weak and poorly differentiated from the unconscious, with ego potentially causing a lack of stability to their sense of self.
+This ego may result in a preoccupation with control and a heightened sensitivity to perceived threats, sometimes leading to paranoid tendencies.

 It can be important to note that these disorders must be diagnosed by mental health professionals, and they normally require a thorough evaluation and treatment plan.
 The role of ego in these disorders can highlight the importance of maintaining a healthy and balanced sense of self.